agilebits/onepassword-utilities/convert_to_1p4/README.md

 ### ● KeePass 2
 Launch KeePass 2, and export its database to an XML export file using the ```File > Export ...``` menu item, and select the KeePass XML (2.x) format.
 In the `File: Export to:` section at the bottom of the dialog, click the floppy disk icon to select the location.
 Select your **Desktop** folder, and in the *File name* area, enter the name **pm_export.txt**.
 Click `Save`, and you should now have your data exported as an XML file by the name above on your Desktop.
 You may now quit KeePass 2.

+The converter will decode and convert an entry's attachments.
+They are placed in a folder named **1P4_Attachments** in the same location that the **1P4_import.1pif** file will be created.
+An entry's attachments are placed in a sub-directory named with the entry's Title.

 ---